Zihac/Emotional-Analysis-in-Chinese-Social-Media/README.md

 ## Model Architecture
 This configuration describes a BertForMultilabelSequenceClassification model, specifically the hfl/chinese-roberta-wwm-ext version, designed for multilabel sequence classification tasks.
 Specifically, it

-- features 12 hidden layers with 768 hidden units each, and 12 attention heads, and 102M parameters.
+- features 12  transformer layers with 768 hidden units each, and 12 attention heads, and 102M parameters.
 - uses GELU activation function for bidirectional processing.
 - with a vocabulary size of 21,128, supports sequences up to 512 tokens in length.
 - attention and hidden dropout probabilities are set at 0.1, ensuring regularization during training.